bostonchoral/nasm-spammer/README.md

 -------

 1. Open the "Terminal" application.
-2. Type "cd nasm-spammer" and hit Return/Enter.
+2. Type `cd ~/nasm-spammer` and hit Return/Enter.
+(If you're already in the same terminal window you used before, you don't have to do this.)
-3. Type "./run" and hit Return/Enter.
+3. Type `./run` and hit Return/Enter.

 The script will ask you for the NASM username (i.e. the email address associated with the account) and password.
 Get these from someone who knows them.